 Table of Contents

+We started in Tucson where we enjoyed a number of sights like Old Tucson, the Pima Space and Air Museum, and the Sonora Desert.
 From Tucson, we drove all the way down, about 60 miles, to Tombstone, Arizona.
 Tombstone is one of the quintessentially American towns, of the old west variety, best known for the infamous “shootout” at the OK Corral.
 If you are going to go to Arizona, chances are you are going to go to Tombstone.
 Don’t fight it.
 It’s the right thing to do.

 As you approach the small town of Tombstone, amidst the cactus and tumbleweeds there are plenty of hotels, motels, a few restaurants, and lots of souvenir shops, so you can bet your bottom dollar you are on the correct tourist trail.
 We arrived there in the heat of the mid-morning after stopping at a gas station not far north of the town.
 The gas station, being in a less than touristy area other than the fact that it’s on the way to Tombstone, was full of gun-toting modern day cowboys who stop to have their breakfast burritos in the café.